rei/rei-cedar-docs/docs/components/tabs/README.md

                 "description": "Sets height of the tabs container element.
 This is needed for managing content overflow and animations."
               },
               {
+                "name": "activeTab",
+                "type": "number",
+                "default": "0",
+                "description": "Sets the index of the tab that should be active on initial page load.
+Note that this property is zero-indexed."
+              },
+              {
                 "name": "modifier",
                 "type": "string",
                 "default": "N/A",